Fourth-Year-Functional-Programming/Racket-Countdown-Fourth-Year/README.md

 ### Wiki

 A full wiki containing relevant information can be found at this link https://github.com/Fourth-Year-Functional-Programming/Racket-Countdown-Fourth-Year/wiki.
-It is __strongly__ suggested that you go here to read about the development of the project and all it's **_extras_**
+It is __strongly__ suggested that you go here to read about the development of the project and all it's **_extras_**.
+This is where the project is dicussed in detail.